Duisburg: Climate

 Duisburg has an oceanic climate (Köppen: Cfb).
-On 25 July 2019, Duisburg recorded a temperature of 41.2 C, which is the highest temperature to have ever been record in Germany.
+On 25 July 2019, Duisburg recorded a temperature of 41.2 C, which is the highest temperature to have ever been recorded in Germany.

 Politics

 Mayor

-The current Mayor of Duisburg is Sören Link of the Social Democratic Party (SPD), who was elected in 2012 and re-elected in 2017.
+The current mayor of Duisburg is Sören Link of the Social Democratic Party (SPD), who was elected in 2012 and re-elected in 2017 and 2025.

-The most recent mayoral election was held on 24 September 2017, and the results were as follows:
+The most recent mayoral election was held on 14 September 2025 with a runoff election being held on 28 September, and the results were as follows: